ShaharNik/ShaharNik/README.md

 ### Hi there 👋
+I'm Shahar Niknazar, currently a third year student in computer science at Ariel University 💻

 <!--
 **ShaharNik/ShaharNik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.